sahilm/fuzzy/README.md

 	return false
 }
 ```
-If the data you want to match isn't a slice of strings, you can use `FindFromSource` by implementing
+If the data you want to match isn't a slice of strings, you can use `FindFrom` by implementing
 the provided `Source` interface.
 Here's an example:

 ```go